igor-sb/bluprint-conf/docs/source/data-conf.rst

 	│   └── metadata.csv
 	...

-and say you need another file ``manifest.csv`` which is stored in an S3 bucket as well as ``global_config.csv`` stored somewhere outside of your project.
-Then the corresponding yaml file could be:
+and say you need another file *manifest.csv* from an S3 bucket as well as *global_config.csv* stored somewhere outside of your project.
+Then the corresponding ``data.yaml`` file used with Bluprint would look like this:

 .. code-block:: yaml